 * Key numbers

-14 – Number of field goals made by Chandler Catanzaro without a miss this season.
-He has shored up a problem area.
+14 – Number of field goals made this season by Nick Novak without a miss.

-* What others are saying: Eleven of the 13 so-called ESPN experts that predict the outcome of games each week have the Cardinals beating the Raiders
+* What others are saying: Twelve of the 13 so-called ESPN experts that predict the outcome of games each week have the Chargers beating the Raiders.

 Filed for print . . .

 The difficulty of the Raiders’ schedule is written all over their 0-9 won-loss record.

 Peyton Manning spent most of the first half flummoxed by a Raiders defense that jumped his receivers’ routes, deflected several of his passes and intercepted the Hall of Fame-bound Broncos quarterback twice.
 Continue Reading